-The Assistant Dean of HP/PHP will review the appeal, the student's academic record, the program's decision imposing adverse action, the Appeals Committee's decision and any The UNM School of Medicine, EMS Academy reserves the right to make changes to any of the policies, procedures, codes, other documents in the student's program file.
+The Assistant Dean of HP/PHP will review the appeal, the student's academic record, the program's decision imposing adverse action, the Appeals Committee's decision and any other documents in the student's program file.
 Additionally, the Assistant Dean may meet with the student and/or the program director.
 The Assistant Dean of HP/PHP will issue a written decision on the appeal and send a copy to the student and the program director.